bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/Git-Guide/README.md

 In this activity, we will use a test repository to help you understand the fork and pull-request workflow.

-Before you get started, take a moment to review the GitHub forking tutorialGetting started: visit [forking-tutorial](https://github.com/coding-boot-camp/forking-tutorial)
+Before you get started, take a moment to review the [GitHub forking tutorial](https://github.com/coding-boot-camp/forking-tutorial).

 ## Fork and Clone

+The first step is to fork and clone a project by following these steps:

-1. To fork this project, click the "fork" button at the top of the repository
+1. To fork this project, click the "fork" button at the top of the repository.

-2. Choose your personal account when asked `Where should we fork?"
+2. Choose your personal account when asked "Where should we fork?"

-3. After a few seconds you will be taken to *your* copy of the repository
+3. After a few seconds, you will be taken to your copy of the repository.

-4. Visit the fork that you just created on GitHub can copy the URL of your fork.
+4. Visit the fork that you just created on GitHub and copy the URL of your fork.

 5. Clone your fork of the repository to your local machine and move into that directory: